PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 FTI spokesman Matthew Bashalany said in an email that the company is cooperating with the committee.

-The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on Colorado Newsline .
+The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on Florida Phoenix .

 Comments / 0